-Personal favorite trio band is rush, but I had to vote the police up just because they are way too low.
+My personal favorite trio band is Rush, but I had to vote The Police up just because they are way too low.

-The essential power trio, but in fact Hendrix should count as 3 persons himself!
-Drumming out of this world, bass is sometimes the only solid a stable part, somebody had to keep it together :-) But if Jack Bruce would have been in a band with Hendrix and Mitchell...
+The essential power trio, but in fact, Hendrix should count as three persons himself!
+Drumming out of this world, the bass is sometimes the only solid and stable part.
+Somebody had to keep it together.
+But if Jack Bruce would have been in a band with Hendrix and Mitchell...

 One of the earliest supergroups in rock history, Cream's album Disraeli Gears is widely regarded as their best album.
 Launching Eric Clapton into the mainstream world of rock helps your cause.
 Hearing them at their best live is possible on the double album Wheels of Fire.